nikodunk/blog/content/2022-07-08-how-politics-is-like-open-source.md

 - Democracy at its best: Vote on new measures, which get adopted and rejected with roughly equal frequency.
 - Communities thrive when right compromise of progress and stability.

-I think the above three map to progressive, conservative, and centrist political political parties in the US.
+I think the above three projects map to the approaches and problems of progressive, conservative, and centrist US political parties respectively.

 Note: Ubuntu used to be in the centrist/common sense position of Fedora and pushed the community forward for a decade, but then chased shiny objects due to a missing business model.